eordog/Species-distribution/README.md

 1-degree level of granularity) as the predictive features, as well as log transforms of both the independent and depen- dent variables, and a quadratic regression.
-None of these models were significantly stronger than the baseline
+None of these models were significantly stronger than the baseline.

 ### k-nearest neighbors ###